|

 the board without breaking the paper.
 Some drywall specialists set the board initially with a few nails driven at the edges

-and then secure the board in place with screws.
 If you nail the board in place, drive a nail every 8" along wall

 studs and every 6" along ceiling joists.
 Use 4d ring shank nails on 3/8" board and 5d ring shank nails on 1/2"